goldshtn/linux-tracing-workshop/bpf-issues.md

 * [Tracepoint Example](https://github.com/iovisor/bcc/issues/567) *Short*

-Add a simple example of instrumenting a kernel tracepoint based on the new BCC tracepoint support.
-This should also explain how to use `tplist` to automatically generate the tracepoint structure.
+Add a simple example of instrumenting a kernel tracepoint based on the BCC tracepoint support that will be merged soon.
+Specifically, the current example doesn't take advantage of automatic tracepoint argument structure generation.
+(Note that testing this example requires kernel 4.7.)

 * [man Page Version Update](https://github.com/iovisor/bcc/issues/569) *Short*